 Figure 1: Investigation framework

-where NFeB is the pair concentration, K is the constant of material.
-To achieve almost complete dissociation of the FeB pairs, it is necessary for the illumination power to exceed 0.1 W cm−2 [14].
+where NFeB is the pair concentration, K is the constant of the material., It is necessary for the illumination power to exceed 0.1 W cm−2 to achieve almost complete dissociation of the FeB pairs [14].
 The dissociation process of FeB pairs by electron capture unfolds in two stages [15, 10]: the initial one involves the neutralization of Fe and the elimination of the Coulomb attraction between the pair components.
 The mechanism of the second stage is contentious; it may involve either the recharge of the iron ion or the recombination-enhanced defect reaction (REDR) triggered by electron-hole recombination.

 It should be noted that despite the extensive data on the properties of iron-related defects in silicon, intensive research continues.
 In particular, efforts focus on analyzing the impact of high-intensive illumination [16] or dopant compensation [17], alongside clarifying the second-stage mechanism of dissociation [5] or reassessing recombination parameters [18].

 This study aims to investigate the effect of the light spectrum on the dissociation kinetics of FeB pairs in silicon.
-While pair dissociation is typically carried out using a halogen lamp [11, 5] or 904 nm laser [16, 10, 19], there is limited understanding of how the light source influences this process.
+While pair dissociation is typically carried out using a halogen lamp [11, 5] or a 904 nm laser [16, 10, 19], there is limited understanding of how the light source influences this process.
 By studying the impact of different illumination spectra on FeB dissociation, we aim to provide valuable insights for defect engineering and the efficient transformation of detrimental impurity iron atoms into a highly mobile interstitial state within the active region of a silicon device.
 Besides, such information, in our opinion, can help make the right choice between existing options for the second stage of pair decay.
 In Figure 1, the main stages of the research are illustrated.
-First step was determination of the dissociation rate of FeB pairs under illumination with different integral intensities.
+First step was the determination of the dissociation rate of FeB pairs under illumination with different integral intensities.
 Three light sources from different manufacturers were used (box 1 on Figure 1, further details are described in Section 4).
-To measure number of interstitial iron atoms formed over fixed time under strong illumination (box 4) the kinetics of short-circuit current was used (boxes 2 and 3).
+The kinetics of short-circuit current were used (boxes 2 and 3) to measure the number of interstitial iron atoms formed over fixed time under intense illumination (box 4).
 The result is presented in Subsection 2.1.
-Second step and Subsection 2.2 deal with estimating the carrier generation rate using spectra of sample illumination (box 5) and considering the effects of light reflection, absorption by free carriers, and effective absorption depths (box 6).
-The obtained results showed that the efficiency of light-induced dissociation increases with decreasing photon wavelength — see Subsection 2.3 and box 7.
+The second step and Subsection 2.2 deal with estimating the carrier generation rate using spectra of sample illumination (box 5) and considering the effects of light reflection, absorption by free carriers, and effective absorption depths (box 6).
+The results showed that light-induced dissociation efficiency increases with decreasing photon wavelength — see Subsection 2.3 and box 7.
 Finally, we conclude this paper in Section 3 (box 8).

 Results and Discussion